pachterlab/PROBer/README.md

 ## <a name="authors"></a> Authors

-This package is implemented by Bo Li.
+Bo Li wrote PROBer, with substaintial technical input from Akshay Tambe, Sharon Aviran and Lior Pachter.

 ## <a name="acknowledgements"></a> Acknowledgements

-Thanks Akshay Tambe, Sharon Aviran, and Lior Pachter for their super helpful suggestions and feedbacks on implementing this package.
 Thanks Harold Pimentel and Pall Melsted for their help on CMake, website and markdown documents.

 Part of this package's codes are adopted from [RSEM](http://deweylab.biostat.wisc.edu/rsem).